-You can create a splattered paint flower garden.
-No drawing is needed just lots of spontaneous fun for all ages and skill levels.
-Each one turns out different depending on the color of paint you use and the amount of splatters you do.
+Creating a splattered paint flower garden is a fun, spontaneous activity for all ages and skill levels.
+No drawing is needed!
+Each painting turns out different depending on the color of paint you use and the amount of splatters you do.

 When you purchase through links on this site we may earn a commission at no extra cost to you.
 This helps us provide free content for you to enjoy.